 How do commercial boiler systems work?

 There are various types of commercial boiler available, and these appliances function in different ways.
-However, in broad terms, they are pressurised systems that either use electricity or burn fuel in order to heat water that is then used to provide heating and a hot water supply to a building.
+However, in broad terms, they are pressurised systems which either use electricity or burn fuel in order to heat water that is then used to provide heating and a hot water supply to a building.
 Depending on the type of system, they may create hot water or steam, which is then circulated via pipes through the commercial facility.

 Inside the boiler, the fuel burners or electric coils create heat, which is then transferred to the water via a heat exchanger.
-A heat exchanger is a component that allows heat energy to be exchanged between two fluids or substances without these substances mixing together.
-It is this process that creates the hot water or steam that travels through a building’s pipes to the areas where it is needed.
+A heat exchanger is a component which allows heat energy to be exchanged between two fluids or substances without these substances mixing together.
+It is this process which creates the hot water or steam that travels through a building’s pipes to the areas where it is needed.
 This hot water or steam then enters radiators or other heating system components that disperse the warmth, allowing users to keep their premises at the desired temperature.

 Commercial boilers that rely on fuel combustion feature a burner, which provides the flames that heat up the water.
 This burner creates a mixture of oxygen and fuel that produces a consistent, efficient flame.
 The appliances also typically have a combustion chamber.
 This is a secure zone where the high-temperature burning of volatile fuels takes place.
 Often, these chambers are made from heavy duty metals such as cast iron or steel.
 The boilers also have a heat exchanger.
 As mentioned previously, this is what facilitates the transfer of heat to the water.
 Other components of a commercial boiler tend to include system controls and an exhaust stack.